munckymagik/x86-assembly-tutorial/README.md

   retl
 ```

-Because we did not allocate any local variables, the value at the top of the stack is the old address of the BP.
-We use `popl` to load it back into `%ebp` and increment `%esp` (remember addresses going up in value goes down the stack).
+Because we did not allocate any local variables, the value at the top of the stack is the previous address of the BP.
+We use `popl` to load it back into `%ebp` and increment `%esp` (remember addresses going up in value go down the stack).

 Lastly, we use `retl` to return control to calling code.
 Given our new awareness of the stack, we can explain in more detail what this is doing.
-Having popped the old value of BP off the stack, the data at the top is now the address of the next instruction to execute in calling code, after it called into ours.
-What `ret` does is pop that address off of the stack and into the _instruction pointer_ register (IP).
+Having popped the previous value of BP off the stack, the data at the top is now the return address.
+What `ret` does is pop that address off of the stack and load it into the _instruction pointer_ register (IP).

 > TODO final diagram showing we have returned and our now unallocated stack frame for main